mistydna/Advanced-Bioinformatics-2026/README.md

 # Advanced Bioinformatics 2026 Assessment
 R/RStudio assessment section

 Author: K25163716

 ## HTML Output
-Click [here](https://htmlpreview.github.io/?https://github.com/mistydna/Advanced-Bioinformatics-2026/blob/main/R-section-of-bioinformatics.html) to view the rendered HTML report for ## 3.1 to 3.15
+Click [here](https://htmlpreview.github.io/?https://github.com/mistydna/Advanced-Bioinformatics-2026/blob/main/R-section-of-bioinformatics.html) to view the HTML report for **Tasks 3.1 to 3.15**

 ## Dependencies and Libraries
 The following R packages were used for this secction: